-When it comes to prioritizing web accessibility, the benefits are far greater than you think.
-In a world where 1 out of 4 people encounter accessibility issues while using the web, incorporating accessibility features can actually help business growth by making the site friendly to all users, thus expanding your site’s audience.
+When it comes to the financial benefits of web accessibility, the facts speak for themselves.
+In a world where 1 out of 4 people encounter accessibility issues while using the web, incorporating accessibility features can actually help business growth by making the site easier to use for everyone.

 An accessible site allows the content, product, and service to be available to a wider range of people besides users with disabilities, including elderly people with age-related disabilities and users with circumstantial needs.

-Conversely, by ignoring the issue, accessibility can cut off your business from large swaths of potential customers.
+Conversely, by ignoring the issue, accessibility can cut off your business from potential customers.
 This means that you’d be turning your back on 20% of the world’s population—or 1.3 billion people—who experience any type of disability.

 To illustrate this point, take the average visually impaired user.
 He or she probably uses screen reader software to navigate through websites.
 These assistive devices rely on different code structures and standards of the site’s code to determine the context and structure of the web page.
 A site must be programmed in order to be compatible with this software.
 A website that isn’t suitable for a screen reader is essentially closed off to a large segment of visually impaired customers, as 71% of disabled users will click away from a website that they find difficult to use.

-In addition, as the baby boomer generation ages, a big opportunity thus arises putting age-related disabilities on the radar of digital accessibility and creating new audiences who will appreciate a fully-accessible online experience.
+In addition, as the baby boomer generation ages, a big opportunity will arise by putting age-related disabilities on the radar of digital accessibility and creating new audiences who will appreciate a fully-accessible online experience.